opentool-hub/opentool-util-daemon/README.md

 ## Security Headers & Tokens

 - `x-opentool-sudo-token`: single-use header that protects the API key endpoints.
 Generate a token as an administrator (the CLI calls `SudoUtil.ensureSudoAndWriteToken`) which writes `~/.opentool/opentool-daemon.sudo`.
-Pass the token value in requests to `/apiKey*`.
+There is no HTTP endpoint to mint this token, so a plain HTTP client cannot call `/apiKey*` until you first obtain the token via the CLI with sudo/admin privileges.
+Pass the token value in requests to `/apiKey*`; without it, API key management calls are rejected (403).
 The daemon validates the token against the file and deletes it (or expires it) after the first successful call.
 - `x-opentool-api-key`: persistent API keys created via `POST /apiKey`.
 Send the key in this header when accessing `/tools/listWithApiKeys` or any other API key-gated endpoint.
-Keys are stored under `~/.opentool/api_keys.json` and can be revoked via `DELETE /apiKey/{apiKey}`.
+Keys are stored in the Hive database under `~/.opentool/db` (box name `api_keys`) and can be revoked via `DELETE /apiKey/{apiKey}`.

 ---